tstanford/bookmark-homepage/project/feature.md

 - change colour themes

 - package bookmark-service and bookmark-homepage together as an all in one deployment

+- ~~Bug: Cant click textbox of group name to position cursor at the start of the text as drag behaviour starts~~

+- ~~Only make folders draggable using a drag handle~~

+- ~~Bug: add bookmark icon breaks out of container and right aligned to the document~~

 - ~~in admin view: Show list of users~~